How College Students Can Earn Passive Income

 Our ultimate goal is to educate and inform, not lure you into signing up for certain offers.
 Compensation from our partners may impact what products we cover and where they appear on the site, but does not have any impact on the objectivity of our reviews or advice.

-If you’re a student wondering how to make money in college, consider building a passive income stream.
+If you’re a student in college wondering how to make money, consider building a passive income stream.

 Passive income for students involves putting in some upfront effort so that you can eventually earn money without any more significant work.